AbelG101/To-Do-List-App/README.md

 # To-Do-List-App

 > This is a simple page that lists the things that you need to do and allows you to mark them as complete when you're finished.

+## Live Demo
 > Live demo coming soon ⏳

 ## Built With

+- HTML
+- CSS
-- HTML, CSS and Javascript
+- Javascript

 ### Technologies used
 - Git, linters and Github